spiral/docs/components/entity.md

 ```

 ## Mass Assignment
 In almost all cases, you will need to set up multiple model fields at once.
-Setting fields one by one may look like an option, especially since every field will be filtered using associated setter (see below), but there is much easier way to perform mass assignment - the `setFields` method.
+Setting fields one by one may look like an option, especially since every field will be filtered using associated setter (see below), but there is a much easier way to perform mass assignment - the `setFields` method.
-This method lets you use user data as a source (for example, directly from request POST).
-Hovewer, the entity must be previously configured to specify what fields can and can't be set.
+This method uses user data as a source (for example, directly from request POST).
+However, the entity must be previously configured to specify what fields can and/or can't be set.

 ```php
 //Get entity data from query
 $entity->setFields($this->input->query);
 ```

-> Method can accept an array or Traversable object (meaning you can even pass one entity as a source of items for another entity - this is used in spiral `RequestFilter->populate()` method).
+> Method can accept an array or Traversable object (meaning you can even pass one entity as a source of items for another entity - this is used in the spiral `RequestFilter->populate()` method).

-You have to use a set field method or a static method "create" of ORM and ODM entities in order to create an entity based on user input.
+To create an entity based on user input, you have to use the set field method or the static method "create" of ORM and ODM entities.
-To configure, this entity and specify what fields can be set, we will use the specialized behaviour property **fillable**.
-Let's try to update our entity, to allow to fill in "name":
+To configure, this entity and specify what fields are set, we will use the specialized behaviour property **fillable**.
+Let's update our entity, to let it fill in "name":

 ```php
 class DemoEntity extends \Spiral\Models\DataEntity